Flows of $G_2$-Structures associated to Calabi-Yau Manifolds: Laplacian Flow of G2 -Structures

 \begin{defn} A time-dependent $G_2$-structure $\varphi_t$ on a $7$-dimensional manifold $M$ defined on some interval $[0,T)$ satisfies the Laplacian flow equation if

 wherever $\varphi_t$ is defined.
 Here ${\Delta_d}_t = dd_t^* + d_t^*d$ is the Hodge Laplacian with respect to the metric $(g_7)_t$ induced from $\varphi_t$. \end{defn}

-The $G_2$-Laplacian flow has been shown to have short-time existence and uniqueness when starting with an initially closed $G_2$-structure \cite{BX04}.
+The $G_2$-Laplacian flow has been shown to have short-time existence and uniqueness when starting with an initially closed $G_2$-structure \cite{BX04} (see also \cite{BV20,Gri13,Lot20}).
 Such a solution preserves the closedness condition.
 We see that the stationary points of the Laplacian flow are torsion-free structures when $M$ is compact.
+Though we are primarily focused on the case where $M$ is compact, we note that torsion-free $G_2$ structures are also stationary points of the Laplacian flow even in the non-compact case \cite{Lot20}.